 Free breakfast at 8:30 am Free lunch at noon

 *If you would like to register for SummerReads at Morrell Park, you will need to fill out a separate form.
 Download here and return to SummerREADS@yamd.org or register on-site at Morrell Park.
 Parents and families are welcome to stay for the duration of the program however they are not required to do so.
 Pre-registration is encouraged.
 Daily on-site registration will be available for families who wish to drop their children off if space allows.
 Download our policies and procedures here.

 Get the latest news and updates from SummerREADS on Facebook!

 For more information, contact Emily at email@example.com or 410-837-7577 ext 118.

 *Please check with your school for specific times of activities.

 There is a significant body of evidence that reading on grade level is an important indicator for future academic and life success.
 Unfortunately, many young people struggle with this important skill development.
 After-school and summer programs can play a critical role in providing literacy rich environments and engaging families in literacy activities.

 In partnership with The Harry and Jeanette Weinberg Foundation, the Baltimore Elementary and Middle School Library Project, and Baltimore City Public Schools, Young Audiences will operate seven SummerREADS program sites in Baltimore City during a six-week period this summer.
-Now entering its fourth year, SummerREADS is a free literacy initiative that provides drop-in programming for Baltimore City students, grades K through 8.
+Now entering its fourth year, SummerREADS is a free literacy initiative that provides drop-in programming for Baltimore City students, grades Pre-K through 8.
 Each host school and library offers a safe and welcoming space where students can participate in literacy workshops with teaching artists and enrichment activities with special guests.
 Students also earn incentives for reading, receive two free and well-balanced meals per day, take books home, and access other library resources.